 Elise Lewis graduated with honors from the University of Texas at Austin, with a Bachelor of Science in Nursing.
 She also graduated with honors from Texas Women’s University with a Master of Science in nursing.
 She is board certified as a Family Nurse Practitioner through the American Academy of Nurse Practitioners.

 Elise’s early training included critical care, surgical care, and women’s health.
 It was during her time with an ob/gyn clinic in Austin that her interest in hormone balancing began to pique.
 She saw first-hand that she could help people feel much better and safely elevate their lives with bioidentical hormones.
 She has also worked in Family Medicine and Endocrinology which makes her experience very well rounded.
 She realized that she was not able to help people like she wanted to in a traditional medicine environment and wanted to focus on her patients more holistically.
-This is how she found Renewed Vitality and Dr. Scott.
+This is how she found Dr. Scott.

 Elise follows the same protocols as Dr. Scott for women and men, formulating the right protocol of hormone balance, nutrition, supplement support, and weight management.
 Her endocrinology background has also afforded her experience and knowledge in treating thyroid disorders.
 She works closely with her patients, gains a full understanding of what they have been experiencing, and with the correct use of diagnostics, works to find underlying causes of symptoms in order to help her patients achieve long-term wellness.